 Support for Notch

 Not a surprise here.
-The Essential Phone introduced the notch, and Apple makes it a controversial feature on the iPhone X. With the waves of those Android phone makers that have embraced the notch, we would expect Google to offer support for the notches on the next version of Android.
+The Essential Phone introduced the notch, and Apple makes it a controversial feature on the iPhone X. With the waves of those Android phone makers that have embraced the notch, we would expect Google to offer support for the notch on the next version of Android.

 If you’re running the developer preview you can simulate the notch even if your phone doesn’t have a display with a cutout.